 3. Join a cosplay parade.

-Feel like you’re strutting down a runway by joining the Central Park Cosplay Parade (access: Sakae or Sakaemachi Station) on August 4 (7:00 pm onwards)—a prelude to WCS—or the Osu Cosplay Parade (access: Osu Kannon or Kamimaezu Station), which goes through the bustling Osu shopping arcade, on August 6 (11:00 am onward).
+Feel like you’re strutting down a runway by joining the Underground Cosplay Parade at the Central Park underground shopping area (access: Sakae or Sakaemachi Station) on August 3 (time for 2018 TBA; but it usually starts at 7:00 pm) — a prelude to WCS — or the Osu Cosplay Parade (access: Osu Kannon or Kamimaezu Station), which goes through the bustling Osu shopping arcade, on August 5 (11:00 am onward).

 4. Just cosplay to your heart’s content!